 Serve with your favorite homemade or store-bought paleo / low carb / Whole30 tortillas with sliced avocado and your favorite toppings.

-- To bake tortillas: wrap in aluminum foil and add to the top rack of oven while the chicken is baking for about 5 minutes.
+- To bake tortillas: wrap in aluminum foil and add to the top rack of the oven while the chicken is baking for about 5 minutes.